 St Barts travel advisory

-Is St Barths is open for travel and tourism?
+Is St Barths open for travel and tourism?

 Due to COVID-19, you need to know about travel restrictions in St Barths, as well as from and back to your own country.
 We will focus here on the US, Canada, and France, where most of the island’s guests are from.

-What the official U.S. travel advisory for St Barths?
+What is the official U.S. travel advisory for St Barths?

-As early January 2021, this is what the CDC was showing for St Barths:
+As of early May 2022, this is what the CDC was showing for St Barths:

 - Level 3: High Level of COVID-19 in Saint Barthelemy